 Students can pick Catering as one of their options in KS4.
 Students will study BTEC Level 1 or Level 2 Home Cooking Skills.

-What are Home Cooking Skills qualifications?
+What are Home Cooking Skills Qualifications?

 Cooking is an essential life skill, empowering us to make changes that benefit our health and wellbeing.
-The Home Cooking Skills courses aim to give every young person the basic skills and knowledge to be able to cook for yourself in a healthy, cost-effective way, as well as gain the confidence to share these skills with friends and family.
+The Home Cooking Skills courses aim to give every young person the basic skills and knowledge to be able to cook for themselves in a healthy, cost-effective way, as well as gain the confidence to share these skills with friends and family.

 Why choose Home Cooking Skills?